 Avoid Flat Irons, Blow Dryers, and Heat

 Continuous use of hot irons and blow dryers will cause the ends of your hair to dry out and become brittle.
 This will cause the ends of your hair to split, with no way of repair other than being cut off.
 To reduce the damage to your hair, towel dry until it is just damp, not dripping wet, then blow try after treating it with a heat-protectant product.
-Better yet, let it air dry and use a moisturizing product.
+Better yet, let it air dry and use a leave in conditioner.
 I’m also a big fan of dry shampoo between washes!

 Sleep With Your Hair Down